 The District has not just stood by this past year and rested on our past accomplishments.
-We have continued to actively contain costs and pursue grant funding while investing in our infrastructure to meet and/or exceed our level of service goals.
-One outcome is we did not raise residential rates for the 5th straight year.
-We have also invested time and effort in laying out our next iteration of our Strategic Plan.
+We have continued to actively contain costs, pursue grant funding for our tank replacement projects and assisted Tacoma Water secure a "\$220M down payment" for Howard Hansen Dam downstream fish passage while investing in our infrastructure to meet and/or exceed our level of service goals.

+One major outcome is we did not raise residential rates for the 6th straight year.